GDGAAU/learnhub/docs/src/Community.md

 ## Why a Peer-to-Peer Approach?

 LearnHub embraces the peer-to-peer learning model because we believe learning is more effective in small, engaged groups.
 In these groups, discussions provide practical insights beyond the lesson content.
-We also understand that peer support enhances problem-solving and critical thinking.
-It creates a supportive learning environment where students can help each other grow
+We also understand that peer support enhances problem-solving and critical thinking, and creates a supportive learning environment where students can help each other grow

 ## How Forums Enhance Learning